 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Exclusive Forum Provisions for State Law Matters Generally vote for charter or bylaw provisions that specify courts located within the state of Delaware as the exclusive forum for corporate law matters for Delaware corporations, in the absence of serious concerns about corporate governance or board responsiveness to shareholders.
 Generally vote against any bylaw or charter amendment seeking to adopt an exclusive forum provision unless the company: (i) provides a compelling argument on why the provision would directly benefit shareholders; (ii) provides evidence of abuse of legal process in other, non-favored jurisdictions; (iii) narrowly tailors such provision to the risks involved; and (iv) maintains a strong record of good corporate governance practices.
 Evaluate proposals to adopt an exclusive forum provision on a case-by-case basis.
 Generally support proposals to designate state courts in Delaware, or a company's state of incorporation or principle place of business.
 Any such choice of a state or federal court should be broad-based, rather than limited to a specific court within a state.
 Generally vote for proposals for exclusive forum for certain shareholder litigation.
-N/A May vote against or withhold from directors who unilaterally adopt forum selection provisions without shareholder approval.
+N/A Believes amendments to company bylaws that may negatively impact shareholder rights (such as fee- shifting, forum selection, and exclusion service bylaws) should be put to a shareholder vote.
 Fee Shifting Generally vote against provisions that mandate fee-shifting whenever plaintiffs are not completely successful on the merits (i.e., including cases where the plaintiffs are partially successful).
 Vote against the adoption of fee-shifting provisions If adopted without shareholder approval, will recommend voting against the governance committee.
 (In Delaware banned the adoption of fee-shifting bylaws.)
 N/A Generally does not support shareholder proposals seeking reimbursement of proxy contest expenses, even in situations where they support the shareholder campaign.
-N/A May vote against or withhold from directors who unilaterally adopt fee shifting provisions without shareholder approval.
+N/A Believes amendments to company bylaws that may negatively impact shareholder rights (such as fee- shifting, forum selection, and exclusion service bylaws) should be put to a shareholder vote.